Code-Institute-Submissions/BitWise-Front-End_2/README.md

 - Easy to use functionality.
 - Responsive for any device size to encourage mobile use as well as desktop use.
 - Encourages the development of a friendly programming community helping each other through the sharing of knowledge.
-- Provide a base site to later introduce article recomendations, video sharing, streaming, transaction functionality for premium content.
+- Provide a base site to later introduce video sharing, streaming, transaction functionality for premium content.

 ---